 BONDED EMPLOYEES AND OFFICERS

-Each employee of the school district who is assigned the responsibility of receiving and dispensing school funds will be bonded individually or covered by a blanket bond.
-The municipality will pay the cost of the bond.
+Each employee of the school system who is assigned the responsibility of receiving and dispensing school funds will be bonded individually or covered by a blanket bond.
+The city will pay the cost of the bond.